Brick, Inc. FAQ’s

 What are the demographics of your network users?back to top

 Our network sites are tagged for measurement by Quantcast, which we believe is the most accurate and broadest measurement system for online sites; you can look up on Quantcast for our network the match of our demographic to your target demographic.

 We have initial data back from our partnership with Quantcast.
 These two graphs are illustrative of age and gender trends we are seeing across the Brick, Inc. network.

 A word of caution, however.
 ‘Classic’ media planning involves translating objectives (reach people who are buying in my category) to common denominators (women 25-54 with children).

-GSN allows you to target directly to your real objective (people who are shopping in your category) which often is a larger group than you would reach with the large common denominators.
+Brick, Inc. allows you to target directly to your real objective (people who are shopping in your category) which often is a larger group than you would reach with the large common denominators.